-Students started lining up outside of the Oak Room starting nearly three hours before the start of annual Stuff a Stag event, which began at 9 p.m. on Saturday, Dec.
+Students started lining up outside of the Oak Room nearly three hours before the annual Stuff a Stag event, which began at 9 p.m. on Saturday, Dec.
 7. “I got there at 6:15,” said Jessica Cuntrera ‘22.
 The event is known among students to be crowded and competitive, so lining up at the door hours early was what many students did in order to maximize their chances of getting to stuff the animal of their choice.

 “The Stuff a Stag mobile Build a Bear Workshop is back!
 Come make a fuzzy friend to bring home with you for the holidays!” said the event’s page on Life@Fairfield.
 The event was organized by Fairfield At Night and the Fairfield University Student Association.
 “The first round of stuffing will take place at 9:00 p.m., and the second round will begin at 10:30 p.m. in the BCC Oak Room.”